 - Students who are married or who have dependent children living with them.

-- 5th Year students, specifically students who are over the age of 23 on the first day of fall semester or who have attended 8 or more semesters as a full time college student following high school graduation.
+- Students who are over the age of 23 on the first day of fall semester or who have attended 8 or more semesters as a full-time college student.

-- Students doing internships, clinical/capstone or student teaching more than 30 miles from campus during the Fall Semester and enrollment in said internship/student teaching/capstone accounts for more than half of the credits for which the students is enrolled.
-Student must provide documentation of internship/capstone/student teaching at time of request if based upon this criteria.
+- Students registered for a minimum of 8 credits for an internship, clinical/capstone or student teaching more than 30 miles from campus during the fall semester.
+Student must be able to provide documentation of the internship/capstone/student teaching at time of request if based upon these criteria.

-In addition, students who do not meet the criteria above may request an exemption in any of their four years to live at their permanent home address if located within 30 miles of the CSB campus.
-These requests for release from the residency requirement will be considered on a case by case basis.
-Those submitting a request need to demonstrate an extenuating unique circumstance that makes an exemption to the requirement.
-Submitting a request does not guarantee that a student receive and exemption to live at their permanent home address.
+Students who do not meet the criteria above may request a qualified exemption to due to a unique and/or significant circumstance if their permanent home address is within 30 miles of the CSB campus.
+Submitting a request does not guarantee that a student will receive an exemption to live at their permanent home address.

 - Students must demonstrate unique and/or significant extenuating circumstance(s) that can be documented and would merit consideration for an exemption.

-- In their request, students will need to demonstrate a clear plan for how they will become (or remain) an involved and active member of the community at CSB while living at their permanent home address
+- In their request, students will need to demonstrate a clear plan for how they will remain an involved and active member of the community at CSB while living at their permanent home address.

-- Requests based on in-ability to select desired housing in room selection process or to obtain exemption to live in rental housing off campus will not be reviewed
+- Requests based on the inability to select desired housing in the room selection process or to obtain exemption to live in rental housing off campus will not be reviewed.